Prof. Dr. Erika ForteResearch Associate BuddhistRoad

 Her research focuses on the issues of cultural flow and the dynamics of Buddhist visual communication across Asia during the 1st millennium CE.
 Her research methodology combines the study of archaeological and artistic evidence with that of Chinese secular and religious (Buddhist) textual sources.

-She is the editor of the on-line bibliography database “Cultural History of the Western Himalaya and Adjacent Areas” and is currently co-editing the volume Crossing Borders: Tibet in dialogue with its Neighbors.
+She is the editor of the on-line bibliography database “Cultural History of the Western Himalaya and Adjacent Areas” and the co-editor of the volume Crossing Borders: Tibet in dialogue with its Neighbors (Beijing and Vienna, 2015).

-During her fellowship with us, Erika will work on a project entitled “Legendary accounts and Buddhist monasteries.
-An archeological and art-historical reassessment of ancient religious establishments in the Khotan oasis”.
+During her fellowship at the Käte Hamburger Kolleg (2014-15), Erika worked on a project entitled “Legendary accounts and Buddhist monasteries.
+An archaeological and art-historical reassessment of ancient religious establishments in the Khotan oasis (Xinjiang, China)”.